-In order to get more precise let us recall that these algebras categorify the so-called \textit{$\mathfrak{sl}_n$-web spaces $W_n(\vec{k})$}.
-These spaces consist of $\mathfrak{sl}_n$-webs who give a diagrammatic presentation of the representation category of $\Uu_q(\mathfrak{sl}_n)$.
-In the case $n=2$ this is well-known and already appeared in work of Rumer, Teller and Weyl~\cite{rtw} (in the non-quantum setting of course).
-For $n=3$ the diagrammatic calculus was introduced by Kuperberg in~\cite{kup}, but it was only recently proven in the $n>3$ case by Cautis, Kamnitzer and Morrison in~\cite{ckm}, using $q$-skew Howe duality, that the $\mathfrak{sl}_n$-webs give rise to a diagrammatic presentation of $\Rep(\Uun)$.
-These $\mathfrak{sl}_n$-webs are also related to the \textit{MOY-calculus}, introduced by Murakami, Ohtsuki and Yamada in~\cite{moy}.
-Therefore, these $\mathfrak{sl}_n$-webs can also be used in the context of the colored (we always mean $k$-colored with $\Lambda^k\bC^n$, i.e. colored with the fundamental $\Uu_q(\mathfrak{sl}_n)$-representations) \textit{Reshetikhin-Turaev $\mathfrak{sl}_n$-link polynomials}.
-The un-colored polynomials were \textit{categorified} by Khovanov and Rozansky~\cite{kr1} using the language of matrix factorizations.
-Later Wu~\cite{wu} and independently Yonezawa~\cite{yo2} have categorified the colored version.
-Thus, the $\mathfrak{sl}_n$-web algebras $H_n(\vec{k})$ have a direct connection to (colored) $\mathfrak{sl}_n$-link polynomials and $\mathfrak{sl}_n$-link homologies.
+In order to get more precise let us recall that these algebras categorify the $\mathfrak{gl}_n$-web spaces $W_n(\vec{k})$.
+These spaces consist of $\mathfrak{gl}_n$-webs which give a diagrammatic presentation of the representation category $\Rep(\Uun)$ of $\Uu_q(\mathfrak{gl}_n)$.
+In the case $n=2$ this is well-known and already appeared in work of Rumer--Teller--Weyl \cite{rtw} (in the non-quantum setting, of course).
+For $n=3$ the diagrammatic calculus was introduced by Kuperberg \cite{kup}, but, in the $n>3$ case, it was only proven much later case by Cautis--Kamnitzer--Morrison \cite{ckm}, using $q$-skew Howe duality, that the $\mathfrak{gl}_n$-webs give rise to a diagrammatic presentation of $\Rep(\Uun)$.
+(To be precise, the papers \cite{rtw}, \cite{kup} and \cite{ckm} work in the special linear setting.)

+These $\mathfrak{gl}_n$-webs are also related to the MOY-calculus, introduced by Murakami--Ohtsuki--Yamada \cite{moy}.
+Therefore, these $\mathfrak{gl}_n$-webs can also be used in the context of the colored (we always mean $k$-colored with $\Lambda^k\bC^n$ (we usually write $\bC$ instead of $\bC(q)$ for simplicity of notation), i.e. colored with the fundamental $\Uu_q(\mathfrak{gl}_n)$-representations) Reshetikhin--Turaev $\mathfrak{gl}_n$-link polynomials.
+The uncolored polynomials were categorified by Khovanov--Rozansky \cite{kr1} using the language of matrix factorizations.
+Later Wu \cite{wu} and independently Yonezawa \cite{yo2} have categorified the colored version.
+Thus, the $\mathfrak{gl}_n$-web algebras $H_n(\vec{k})$ have a direct connection to (colored) $\mathfrak{gl}_n$-link polynomials and $\mathfrak{gl}_n$-link homologies.